-There is one issue I have with the book, which I wouldn’t bring up if I didn’t think it were such a big deal.
+There are two issues I have with the book, the first of which I wouldn’t bring up if I didn’t think it were such a big deal.
 In the introduction, the authors make it very clear, repeatedly, that it’s God who changes you, not the Enneagram:

 “But if you hear nothing else, please hear this: The Enneagram is an insightful tool, but the Gospel is the transformation.”

 My experience doesn’t bear that out.
 I’ve attended classes with people of all faiths and no faith, and the Enneagram work they do transforms them.
 Most of my primary Enneagram teachers are not Christians, yet they are living lives of incredible freedom and transformation.